- 1 5 Reasons to Visit the Topkapi Palace in Istanbul.

 We can give you our top 5 reasons to visit the Topkapi Palace in Istanbul but after you visit you will probably have many more reasons.
 The Topkapi Palace is one of the top attractions in Sultanahmet, Istanbul.

 Are you arriving at Istanbul’s New Airport?
 To prebook your airport transfer click here.

 It is worth getting there early in the day, as the queues start well before the opening time of 9 am.
 Any later and you will find that once the buses arrive it can become quite congested.
 Even if you have only one day in Istanbul it is worth a visit.

 We would recommend that you pre-purchase your tickets and skip the line tour.
-Enjoy a guided tour inside and see the four courtyard museum including the Audience Hall, High Court, Historical Kitchens, and The Treasury.
+Enjoy a guided tour inside the Topkapi Palace and see the four courtyard museum including the Audience Hall, High Court, Historical Kitchens, and The Treasury.